 Community sport and recreation clubs survey

-Thank you to all those who completed the 2021 community sport and recreation clubs survey to measure the ongoing impacts of the pandemic on our industry.
-Your feedback will allow us to continue to support the sport and recreation community in its recovery.
+Thank you to all those who completed the community sport and recreation clubs surveys (August 2020 and March 2021) to measure the ongoing impacts of the pandemic on our industry.
+Your feedback allows us to continue to support the sport and recreation community in its recovery.

 The August 2020 survey (PDF, 569.5KB) received more than 1,200 responses across 99 sports throughout Queensland.

-Some of the key insights thus far include:
+Some of the key insights from the surveys included:

-- The ability to generate revenue had declined once COVID-19 restrictions were imposed in March 2020 with more than half of respondents reporting a decrease in participant registrations, and almost 60% reporting impacts to their fundraising activities.
-Participation decreases were mainly due to the financial burden and health and safety concerns.
+- In March 2020, the ability for clubs to generate revenue declined once COVID-19 restrictions were imposed, with more than half of respondents reporting a decrease in participant registrations, and almost 60% reporting impacts to their fundraising activities.

-- For some organisations, there were surprising benefits including an increase in participation registrations (11%), a better sense of community, improved hygiene practices and the expansion of their online capabilities (69% of respondents indicated they would continue to use online engagement).
+- For some organisations, there were surprising benefits associated with the pandemic, including ‘an increase in participation registrations’, ‘a better sense of community’, ‘improved hygiene practices’ and ‘the expansion of their online capabilities’.

 What happens next?